ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 #### Anaesthetics

-**Time:** Minimum 12 months FTE
+**Time:** Minimum 12 months FTE or part time as provided in the DRGA Handbook.

 **Training**

-Registrars undertake the Diploma of Rural Generalist Anaesthesia or [Joint Consultative Committee on Anaesthesia (JCCA)](https://www.racgp.org.au/the-racgp/governance/committees/joint-consultative-committees/jcca) training program.
+Registrars undertake the [Diploma of Rural Generalist Anaesthesia (DRGA](https://www.anzca.edu.au/education-training/diploma-of-rural-generalist-anaesthesia)) training program.

-Train in Anaesthetics posts accredited by the Diploma of Rural Generalist Anaesthesia and/or Joint Consultative Committee on Anaesthesia (JCCA) as relevant.
+Train in Anaesthetics posts accredited by the Australian and New Zealand of Anaesthetics (ANZCA).

 **Education**